justinleahy/rust-personal-finances/README.md

 # Personal Finance

 This is an application I'm writing to handle my personal finances.
 This project will be separated into multiple "phases".
-The backend is written in Rust with a PostgreSQL database.
+The backend is written in Python with a PostgreSQL database.

 ## Phase 1